section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 The fitting algorithm is trained using multiple subsets to produce various models.
 The various models produced are called weak learners or base models.

-We will have multiple base models trained in parallel by the end of this stage.
+We will have multiple base models trained in parallel by this stage.

 The image below shows the parallel training process: